JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ## Day 3.
 Toboggan trajectory

-In this puzzle, you'll compare imperative and more functional code styles, work with pairs and the `reduce` function, edit code in column selection mode, and fix integer overflows.
+In this puzzle, you'll compare imperative and more functional code styles, work with pairs and the [`reduce()`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/reduce.html) function, edit code in the column selection mode, and fix integer overflows.

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2020/day/3)
 * Check out the solution by Mikhail Dvorkin on [GitHub](https://github.com/kotlin-hands-on/advent-of-code-2020/blob/master/src/day03/day3.kt)